mminer/mminer.github.com/_posts/2020-01-07-flatbuffers.md

 ...
 ```

-Here's what ingesting a serialized binary blob might look like using the FlatBuffers JavaScript library and the module we just generated.
+Here's what ingesting a serialized binary blob might look like using the FlatBuffers JavaScript library and the module we generated.

 ```javascript
 import flatbuffers from './flatbuffers.js';